tildearrow/furnace/instruments/README.md

 # submit instruments

-you may submit your own instruments by creating a pull request or contacting me!
+you may submit your own instruments by creating a pull request or contacting me! the only guidelines are:

+- any format Furnace is able to load is accepted.
-the only guideline is that I (strongly) prefer original instruments.
+- I (strongly) prefer original instruments.

 thanks for your contribution!